shaileshrnsingh/HR-Analytics/README.md

 # HR-Analytics
-I made the HR Analytics Dashboard using Excel, Power Bi, Tableau and Sql code for respective Kpi's
+I created the HR Analytics Dashboard using Excel, Power BI, Tableau, and SQL code for the respective KPIs.